The Folklore Society Library and Archives

 FLS Rare Books, Pamphlets, Folios and Special Periodicals at UCL Special Collections

 Our FLS rare books, pamphlets (bound and boxed), folios and reserved periodicals (including originals of our journal Folklore up to 2000 and its earlier titles Folk-Lore Record and Folk-Lore Journal) are held at University College London Special Collections, currently in temporary quarters at The National Archives at Kew.

-- Finding Aid: Very few of these items have been added to UCL’s online catalogue and it is likely to be many years before we can raise sufficient funds to pay for all the retrospective cataloguing.
-In the meantime, we have a very useful short title catalogue spreadsheet created by Dr Paul Cowdell that includes the essential bibliographical details, classmarks and UCL barcodes: FLS Rare Books Pamphlets Folios and Pers FINAL INCL introduction updated 2019
+- Finding Aid: Most of these items have now been added to UCL Library catalogue, but we also have a very useful downloadable short title spreadsheet list of them, created by Dr Paul Cowdell, that includes the essential bibliographical details, classmarks and UCL barcodes: FLS Rare Books Pamphlets Folios and Pers FINAL INCL introduction updated 2019

 - Access: These items are not available for loan.
 To request and arrange to view any of these items, please make a note of the UCL barcode, item number, and brief item information from our short title spreadsheet and contact UCL Special Collections: https://www.ucl.